AMD: Intel partnership

 Intel had introduced the first x86 microprocessors in 1978.
-In 1981, IBM created its PC, and wanted Intel's x86 processors, but only under the condition that Intel would also provide a second-source manufacturer for its patented x86 microprocessors.
+In 1981, IBM created its personal computer, and wanted Intel's x86 processors, but only under the condition that Intel would also provide a second-source manufacturer for its patented x86 microprocessors.
 Intel and AMD entered into a 10-year technology exchange agreement, first signed in October 1981 and formally executed in February 1982.
 The terms of the agreement were that each company could acquire the right to become a second-source manufacturer of semiconductor products developed by the other; that is, each party could "earn" the right to manufacture and sell a product developed by the other, if agreed to, by exchanging the manufacturing rights to a product of equivalent technical complexity.
 The technical information and licenses needed to make and sell a part would be exchanged for a royalty to the developing company.
 The 1982 agreement also extended the 1976 AMD–Intel cross-licensing agreement through 1995.
 The agreement included the right to invoke arbitration of disagreements, and after five years the right of either party to end the agreement with one year's notice.
 The main result of the 1982 agreement was that AMD became a second-source manufacturer of Intel's x86 microprocessors and related chips, and Intel provided AMD with database tapes for its 8086, 80186, and 80286 chips.
 However, in the event of a bankruptcy or takeover of AMD, the cross-licensing agreement would be effectively canceled.

 Beginning in 1982, AMD began volume-producing second-source Intel-licensed 8086, 8088, 80186, and 80188 processors, and by 1984, its own Am286 clone of Intel's 80286 processor, for the rapidly growing market of IBM PCs and IBM clones.
 It also continued its successful concentration on proprietary bipolar chips.

 The company continued to spend greatly on research and development, and created the world's first 512K EPROM in 1984.
 That year, AMD was listed in the book The 100 Best Companies to Work for in America, and later made the Fortune 500 list for the first time in 1985.